Skip to main content

 6 Signs You Should Run From a Job Offer

-Run From a Job Offer.
+Run From a Job Offer, a job with red flags.
 Male employer holding resume talking with African American female job candidate at interview, black millennial girl recruitment process, speak with HR manager, businessman consider applicant cv

 Getting an interview is a huge step in the job search process.
 You only get one interview for what seems like every thousand applications you submit.
 By the time you secure a date for the meeting, a mix of excitement and desperation typically sets in.
-You just want to be done with applications, questionnaires, and rewriting your resume for the millionth time.
+The last thing you want is You just want to be done with applications, questionnaires, and rewriting your resume for the millionth time.

 Job Interviews Are a Two-Way Conversation